cheftheo/wisercash/README.md

 # Note: still in developing, this is not done.
 You can check this time by time to be done

-Online banking created by me for learning and better understanding NextJS + other skills.
+Online banking created by me for learning and better understanding NextJS + other skills like Nx Cloud, Prisma ORM etc.